 - Select an AWS Ami (Amazon Machine image) like this :

-- Now Configure your instance details and keep all other options as default.
-Now just select a subnet in any of the availability zones which is nearer to you to avoid any chance of latency.
+- Now Configure the instance details and keep all other options as default.
+Now just select a subnet in any of the availability zones which is nearer to us in order to avoid any chance of latency.

 - Now we have to add storage to our ec2 instance like this:

-Note: You can add more volumes as per your use case to increase the storage of your ec2 instance by clicking on add new volume.
+Note: We can add more volumes as per your use case to increase the storage of your ec2 instance by clicking on add new volume.

-- Now you can add a friendly name to your ec2 instance with the help of tags
+- Now we can add a friendly name to your ec2 instance with the help of tags

 - Now we have to configure a security group for our ec2 instance which is a set of rules that control the traffic coming to our instance.

-So here I have selected my security group that allows only traffic which comes using ssh and HTTP protocol. you can create a new security group or use an existing one.
+So here we have selected a security group that allows only traffic which comes using SSH and HTTP protocol.
+We can create a new security group or use an existing one.

-- After this, you can have a final review of your instance.
-You can check the security group, instance details, storage, and tags of the instance.
-After making the final review of your instance click on launch.
-On clicking the launch button it will prompt you for selecting a key pair.
+- After this, we may have a final review of our instance.
+We can check the security group, instance details, storage, and tags of the instance.
+After making the final review of our instance click on launch.
+On clicking the launch button it will prompt us for selecting a key pair.

-After selecting the key pair you can click on launch instances and your instance will be launched.
+After selecting the key pair we may click on launch instances and ou instance will be launched.

 Step 2: Create a private subnet in the same availability zone where we have launched our instance in the public subnet.